KintCark/Easy-Diffusion_Termux_Android/README.md

 # Easy-Diffusion_Termux_Android
 Another one bites the dust!
-You can install easy Diffusion on android this is the best for low ram devices it only requires 2 GB of vram!!!
-But it's very slow so be patient
+You can install easy Diffusion on android!
+But it's very slow so be patient it doesn't work on 8gb ram devices it will crash u need at least 12gb or 16gb ram